 "I left New York with the confidence and affirmation that the Making Ends Meet project and PAR is a way to collectively do research that is rigorous and necessary."

-This blog is the first in our new series focusing on our participatory action research project, Making Ends Meet.
-In this blog, Research Coordinator Leila Trickey shares her reflections from attending the world-renowned Critical Participatory Action Research Institute in New York City in May, 2019, and how this learning will impact our project here in Vancouver.
+In this blog, previous Research Coordinator Leila Trickey, shared her reflections from attending the world-renowned Critical Participatory Action Research Institute in New York City in May 2019, and how this learning could impact the project here in Vancouver.

 At the end of May, I attended the 2019 Critical Participatory Action Research Institute with CUNY Graduate Center’s Public Science Project in New York City.